naulis/K-Means-Clustering/README.md

 # K-Means-Clustering
 K-Means is an algorithm used in partitioning grouping which separates data into different groups based on the distance of each cluster from a predetermined point.
 This algorithm is able to minimize the distance between the data to its cluster.
-In this code we are using pandas and numpy library to process the data and for modelling, we are using TensorFlow and Scikit library.
+In this code we are using pandas and numpy library to process the data.
+For modelling, we are using TensorFlow and Scikit library.

 The dataset that we use to conduct the training is obtained from https://www.kaggle.com/c/predict-west-nile-virus.